 The NC remains focused on Board renewal and continues to identify opportunities for Board enhancement.
-In FY 2022, the NC also considered several other candidates (aside from Tan Sri Abdul Farid bin Alias), some of whom were female, but the process did not result eventually in appointments due to various reasons.
+In FY 2023, the NC also considered several other candidates (aside from Ms Belita Ong), both male and female, but the process did not result eventually in appointments due to various reasons.
 The NC continues its efforts to search for and build its pipeline of possible Board candidates who are proven business leaders with complementary and relevant expertise.
-The need for ethnic and/ or gender diversity, experience in overseeing sustainability matters and/or an appreciation of the fund management business are some of the considerations, taking into consideration some of the qualitative feedback from Directors and Management elicited from the Board evaluation exercise concluded for FY 2022.
+The need for ethnic and/or gender diversity, experience in overseeing ESG matters and/or an appreciation of the investment management business are some of the considerations.
+The NC also takes into consideration any qualitative feedback received from Directors and Management during its annual Board evaluation exercise.

 In this regard, the Board acknowledges that it may not be possible to find all the desired credentials and qualities in a single candidate and, therefore, it would be necessary to prioritise some of them, taking into consideration the current collective skill sets of the Board.